 What to see

-If it rains, head down to the PATH, Toronto’s underground pedestrian walkway, which spans 30 kilometres with plenty of restaurants, shopping and entertainment on offer.
+If it rains, head down to the PATH, Toronto’s underground pedestrian walkway, which spans 30 kilometres and offers plenty of restaurants, shopping, and entertainment.
 For a vintage Blue Jays sweatshirt, check out Peace Collective at Union Station.
+Playoff visitors can also browse limited-edition team merch and vintage-inspired gear celebrating the Jays’ 1992 and 1993 World Series wins.

 What to do